tidyverse/tidyverse.org/content/blog/tidyverse-2-0-0/index.md

 * [x] [`usethis::use_tidy_thanks()`](https://usethis.r-lib.org/reference/use_tidy_thanks.html)
 -->

 We're tickled pink to announce the release of [tidyverse](http://tidyverse.tidyverse.org/) 2.0.0.
 The tidyverse is a set of packages that work in harmony because they share common data representations and API design.
 The tidyverse package is a "meta" package designed to make it easy to install and load core packages from the tidyverse in a single command.
-This is great for teaching and interactive use, but for package development purposes we recommend that authors import only the specific packages that they use.
+This is great for teaching and interactive use, but for package-development purposes we recommend that authors import only the specific packages that they use.
 For a complete list of changes, please see the release notes.

 You can install it from CRAN with: